rlucente-se-jboss/demo-rfe/labs/lab-05.md

 To upgrade our container web application we're first going to move the `prod` tag a newer image within the `httpd` image repository.
-In the host terminal window, please type the following commands:
+In the host terminal, please type the following commands:

     podman pull --all-tags 192.168.76.2:5000/httpd
     podman images